maxman010101/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [X] **All functionality implemented or mocked out** - Using local storage for users when logged in for user display and accessibility to further pages when logged in.
 Mocked out third party application topic fetching.
 Added chat functionality so I can actually 'send' a message in a chat.
+Make chat stored made chats and puts them into the active chats table.
+Make chat also has mocked out notifications for chat updates.
 - [X] **Hooks** - Use of useState hooks in login, app and topic pages.
 Use of useState and useEffect in chat example page to do messages appearing in the chat box.
+Usestate and effect in both make chat and active chats for notifications for make and storage of created chats for both.

 ## 🚀 Service deliverable